Posted Jul 31, 2020 at 18:00. Revised Apr 25, 2021 at 19:12.

 In any event, Putin pulled off an unexpected first in Russian propaganda history in that he appears to have fabricated nothing in the documents he released, probably because he could never have assembled documents that would have been as crazy as the real ones.

 Today’s related espionage consideration is the electronic holocaust that is slowly engulfing the traditional ways the world does things.
 Capturing the metadata from cellphone calls is critical to American national security, but protection against privacy violations and data misuse is required.
-Captured cellphone metadata do not directly identify callers, but they nevertheless need a meaningful Foreign Intelligence Surveillance Court (FISA) or the equivalent to watch over the captured data.
+Captured cellphone metadata does not directly identify callers, but they nevertheless need a meaningful Foreign Intelligence Surveillance Court (FISA) or the equivalent to watch over the captured data.

 An excellent example of how Putin generates chaos is still developing as of this writing [Feb.
 2017].
 Credible rumors indicate that he plans to return National Security Agency whistleblower Edward Snowden to the United States as a goodwill gift to President Trump.